 Working in the law all my professional life, I have paused, now and then, to ponder a little about our connection with it in wider aspects.

-In 2005, I devised and presented a series for RTE Radio, Case Stated: Cases that Changed People's Lives, that reviewed some defining court cases that changed things for the better for all of us.
-I wrote a column in the 1980s titled 'Paulyn's Law', advocating reforms at a time when equality for women was not high on the agenda.
+In 2005, I devised and presented a series for RTE Radio, Case Stated: Cases that Changed People's Lives, in which we reviewed some defining court cases that changed things for the better for all of us.
+I wrote a column in the 1980s titled 'Paulyn's Law', taking a wry look at the way things were and advocating reforms at a time when equality for women was not high on the agenda.